Achigas/MyLingual/README.md

 * ISC

 ## Inspiration
-UCLA week 15 and 16 Project and to help people practice their language skills in a community setting!
+To help people practice their language skills in a community setting!

 This project idea was created by Lauren Euge (leuge) and coded by Briana daMota, Rochelle Ruiz, Lauren Euge, and Alex Chigas.